 It got me thinking about whether this was possible, but also how you would do it.
 So I quickly tried it out and it worked fine.
-I did tweet a response, but have now written it up as a blog post so others can refer to it (and I can remind myself how to do it as well).
+So I wrote it up as a blog post.

-Though you can screenshare direct from the iPad, once you are screen sharing on the iPad, you can’t see the chat or other members on the Teams call.
+If you are joining a Zoom meeting from the iPad you can can screenshare direct from the iPad, once you are screen sharing on the iPad, you can’t see the chat or other members on the Zoom call.

 One solution is to join the meeting from both your main computer and your iPad at the same time.